Skip to content

 Security

-Security failures in agent systems are rarely about the model itself.
-They show up at the boundaries: external content entering context, MCP servers added without review, and tool access that was never scoped to least privilege.
-The SDK provides one of these controls; teams build the rest.
+Security failures show up at the boundaries.
+External content enters context, MCP servers get added without review, and tool access never gets scoped to least privilege.
+The SDK provides two of these controls; teams build the rest.

-• 🟢 Permission system routes tool requests through safety checks (SDK-native)
+• 🟢 Permission system routing tool requests through safety checks, plus SandboxSettings for bash and network access (SDK-native)

-• 🔴 [CRITICAL] Prompt injection defenses for all external content entering context: web retrieval, database reads, file system reads, and tool outputs should be treated as untrusted data
+• 🔴 [CRITICAL] Prompt injection defenses, since web retrieval, database reads, file reads, and tool outputs all count as untrusted data

-• 🔴 Least-privilege tool access with documented justification per tool
+• 🔴 Least-privilege tool access with documented justification, plus tested emergency shutdown

 Guardrails and Cost Controls

-Cost overruns in production agents tend to come from runaway loops and missing budget enforcement, not per-token pricing.
-The SDK ships streaming refusal handling, and teams should layer explicit stopping conditions and circuit breakers above it.
+Cost overruns come from runaway loops and missing budget enforcement, not per-token pricing.
+The SDK ships per-session limits, and teams layer aggregate enforcement above them.

-• 🔴 [CRITICAL] Circuit breakers for agent loops guard against infinite or runaway multi-agent conversations that can drive up costs if left undetected
+• 🔴 [CRITICAL] Circuit breakers against runaway multi-agent conversations that raise cost undetected

 Observability and Error Handling

-Agent observability is structurally different from web service monitoring.
-Teams need traces that capture every tool call, retry decisions that distinguish recoverable from unrecoverable errors, and deployment patterns that account for in-flight agent work.
+Agent observability differs structurally from web service monitoring.
+Teams need traces covering every tool call, retry decisions that separate recoverable from unrecoverable errors, and deployments that account for in-flight agent work.

 • 🔴 [CRITICAL] Agent loop detection with alerting routed to on-call engineers